830000A 1983: JIMMY CLIFF.

 - Money Honey (Jesse Stone) -Alexis Korner on vocals

-- Chopped (John Picard) -instrumental
+- Jump (John Picard) -instrumental

 - Hoochie Coochie Man (Willie Dixon) -Alexis Korner on vocals